MessaoudZouikri/OpenAlexBiblio/BIBLIOMETRIC_PIPELINE_TUTORIAL.md

 ## Introduction

-Welcome to the **A Bibliometric Analysis Pipeline Using OpenAlex Data**!
+Welcome to **A Bibliometric Analysis Pipeline Using OpenAlex Data**!
 This tutorial will guide you through understanding how this automated system collects, processes, and analyzes academic research on populism using the OpenAlex database.

 ### What is Bibliometric Analysis?
 Bibliometric analysis studies patterns in academic literature through quantitative methods.
 For populism research, this means: